KevinLiTian/Harvard_CS50_AI/6.Language/questions/README.md

 `pip install nltk`

-In the parser directory, run the command
+In the `questions` directory, run the command

 `python questions.py corpus`